Shopify/polaris/polaris.shopify.com-lite/legacy/content/components/layout-and-structure/alpha-stack.md

   - fileName: alpha-stack-with-align.tsx
     title: Align
     description: >-
+      Control the vertical alignment of children using the `align` prop.
+  - fileName: alpha-stack-with-inline-align.tsx
+    title: Inline align
+    description: >-
-      Control the horizontal alignment of children using the `align` prop.
+      Control the horizontal alignment of children using the `inlineAlign` prop.
 ---

 ## Best practices